Horace Yomishi Mochizuki: Biography

 Mochizuki was born in California on 18 May 1937 from parents of Japanese ancestry.
 Following the Imperial Japan's attack on Pearl Harbor, President Roosevelt authorized on 19 February 1942 the deportation and internment of Japanese Americans with Executive Order 9066 which allowed regional military commanders to designate "military areas" from which "any or all persons may be excluded".
 This authority was used to declare that all people of Japanese ancestry were excluded from the West Coast, including all of California and parts of Oregon, Washington, and Arizona, except for those in government camps.
 Mochizuki was interned with his family in the Jerome War Relocation Center in Arkansas.
 After World War II, the family moved back to Madera, California, where Horace won the Madera County spelling bee in 1951.

 Mochizuki received his doctoral degree from the University of Washington with a dissertation work entitled "Finitistic homological dimensions and duality theory for rings".
 He began teaching at University of California, Santa Barbara in 1965.

 Mochizuki died on 9 June 1989 from cancer of the pancreas.
 His wife, Keiko, committed suicide two days later by drowning in the Pacific Ocean.
+They left behind two children (Emilia and Selina).